iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 ---
 title: Your Favorite Problem is an Ising Model
 keywords: [math, optimization, quantum-computing]
-date: 2026-01-28
+date: 2026-01-29
-thumbnail: ""
+thumbnail: "thumbnail.png"
-theme: math
+theme: [math, interactive]
 description:
-  Quantum Computers are advancing and one should know how to fit classical problems into it.
+  Quantum Computers are advancing and one should know how to fit classical problems into them.
 suppress-bibliography: true
 css: "/css/plots.css"
 ---